MPAS-Dev/compass/docs/users_guide/ocean/configurations/baroclinic_channel.rst

 baroclinic_channel
 ==================

-The :py:mod:`compass.ocean.tests.baroclinic_channel` configuration implements variants of the Baroclinic Eddies test case from `Ilicak et al. (2012) <https://doi.org/10.1016/j.ocemod.2011.10.003>`_.
+The ``ocean/baroclinic_channel`` configuration implements variants of the Baroclinic Eddies test case from
+`Ilicak et al. (2012) <https://doi.org/10.1016/j.ocemod.2011.10.003>`_.

 The domain is zonally periodic with solid northern and southern boundaries.